-The difference between active and passive income also has another side effect: it is particularly harmful for venture capital-backed firms, as stock options are classified as labor income.
-This implies that they are taxed higher, but also that the firm must pay social security taxes of roughly one-third of the value of the options (Henrekson and Rosenberg, 2001).
-Total taxes on stock options can thus amount to approximately 68% on the value of the options.
+The difference between active and passive income also has another side effect: it is particularly harmful for venture capital backed firms as stock options are classified as labor income.
+This implies that they are taxed higher, but also that the firm must pay social security taxes of roughly on third of the value of the options (Henrekson and Rosenberg, 2001).
+Total taxes on stock options can thus amount to around 68% on the value of the options.
 This contrasts sharply to the treatment of stock options in the US tax code.
 The Incentive Stock Option Law passed in 1981 meant that stock options became an attractive way of compensating workers and entrepreneurs in small firms.
-The recipient of the stock option pays no taxes when obtaining the stock option or when exercising it, but is only taxed at capital gains rates (now approximately 15%) when the stocks acquired on exercising the option are sold (Gilson and Schizer, 2003).
-Before the reform, capital gains taxation was imposed when the options were exercised, not when the stocks were sold.
-This "tax subsidy" for options-based compensation makes it possible for young and rapidly growing firms to hire and retain talent even if cash flow is low.
+The recipient of the stock option pays no taxes when obtaining the stock option or when exercising it, but is only taxed at capital gains rates (now around 15%) when the stocks acquired on exercising the option are sold (Gilson and Schizer, 2003).
+Prior to the reform, capital gains taxation was imposed when the options were exercised, not when the stocks were sold.
+This "tax subsidy" for options based compensation makes it possible for young and rapidly growing firms to hire and retain talent even if cash flow is low.
 It also gives venture capitalists a good tool for ensuring effort provision by entrepreneurs.

 Finally, the Swedish tax code has been, and continues to be, problematic for venture capital firms wishing to raise capital from international investors.
-The reason is that the limited partnership incorporations form, commonly used for venture capital funds in the United States, is not tax transparent in Sweden.
+The reason is that the limited partnership incorporations form, commonly used for venture capital funds in the US, is not tax transparent in Sweden.
 This implies that international investors investing in a venture capital fund located in Sweden are forced to pay Swedish taxes on any income from the limited partnership (even if they are tax exempt in their home country).
 This has forced many local venture capital firms to incorporate in international tax havens.
-This substantially increases their operating costs, which makes smaller venture capital funds unprofitable.
+This substantially increases their operating costs which makes smaller venture capital funds unprofitable.
 The alternative would be to incorporate as a limited liability company, but at the cost of alienating international investors, who are wary of investing in structures they are not used to.

-4.4 Labor market regulations
+4.5 Labor market regulations

-According to Botero et al. (2004), Sweden (compared with the United States) has substantially higher employment law index (0.74 versus 0.21), collective relations index (0.54 versus 0.26), and social security laws index (0.85 versus 0.65).
-Two central differences between the United States and Sweden can be related to the development of local venture capital markets.
+According to Botero, Djankov, Laporta, Lopez-de-Silanes and Shleifer (2004) Sweden (compared to the US) has substantially higher employment law index (0.74 versus 0.21), collective relations index (0.54 versus 0.26) and social security laws index (0.85 versus 0.65).
+Two central differences between the US and Sweden can be related to the development of local venture capital markets.